 Formed in 2013, the Company is particularly concerned with issues that affect marginalized women, not just from the mainstream but from within their own communities.
 It is from there that it draws its inspiration to tell stories as well as to shape its process - embedded in extensive work-shopping that empower and stake hold women in the work.

 Led by Amina Khayyam (see bio here), the company has worked extensively with difficult and sensitive issues making work such as The Hum in My Heart which explores mental health in communities that do not acknowledge it; Catch The Bird Who Won’t Fly bringing attention to domestic violence; Yerma on status of women when they are caught in child-less marriages; and One which comments on migrancy.
-To date AKDC has made seven productions and achieved over 100 performances in total nationally and internationally.
+To date AKDC has made nine productions and achieved over 125 performances in total nationally and internationally.